idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 ### Why do managers always say coding is part of their job but we all know it isn’t?

+I don't think manager's should code, however (see above).
+A related question might be:

+Why do we assess manager's ability to code.

+- A few enlightened companies do not.

+When should managers code

+- Link TBD

+What technical skills should a manager have and why

 ## Other resources

 ### Google's Project Oxygen